Integrate One-Time Passcode (OTP)

 Message Customization:

 /api/evaluationpayload.
-To update your SMS, Voice, or Email templates, please contact your Socure Account Manager or Support Team.
+To update your SMS, Voice, or Email templates, contact your Socure Account Manager or Support Team.

 Input Validation & Security